Category: Info

 South Australian Smoke Alarm Legislation

 South Australian Smoke Alarm Legislation has evolved over the years and requirements vary depending upon the age of your home and when it was constructed.
-The below flowchart is provided courtesy of the South Australian Metropolitan Fire Service and may help you understand your smoke alarm requirements.
+The below flowchart is provided courtesy of the South Australian Metropolitan Fire Service and may help you understand your smoke detector requirements.

 A direct link to the South Australian government website is posted below if you would like to read the full legislative document for yourself.